Olhaau/Hands-On-ML-KI-BigData/README.md

-# Hands-On  Machine Learning, Artificial Intelligence, Big Data and its Applications
+# Hands-On  Machine Learning, Artificial Intelligence and Big Data
 Overview of hands-on methods of machine learning (ML), artificial intelligence (AI), Big Data and its applications in official statistics using Scikit-Learn, Keras and TensorFlow.

 ## Table of Contents